-Refer to the general instructions in Upgrading Mesh Potato Firmware HowTo on the Village Telco Wiki.
 Following is a brief description of the flashing process.
+Refer to the general instructions in Upgrading Mesh Potato Firmware HowTo on the Village Telco Wiki for more detail.

-- Connect the MP directly to your PC with an Ethernet cable with the MP power off - Execute potato-flash:

-\$ sudo potato-flash eth0 <filename>.squashfs <filename>.lzma

-(Assuming the Ethernet port on the PC is eth0.
-Note that the order of the files is mandatory)

-- Enter your password when prompted. - Wait for the program to start looking for the MP device a series of dots will appear on the screen. - Switch the power on to the MP. - Wait for the flashing process to complete and for the MP to fully restart. - This may take a couple of minutes.
+- Connect the MP directly to your PC with an Ethernet cable with the MP power off - Execute potato-flash: \$ sudo potato-flash eth0 <filename>.squashfs <filename>.lzma Assuming the Ethernet port on the PC is eth0.
+Note that the order of the .squashfs and .lzma files is mandatory in the command. - Enter your password when prompted. - Wait for the program to start looking for the MP device a series of dots will appear on the screen. - Switch the power on to the MP. - Wait for the flashing process to complete and for the MP to fully restart.
+This may take a couple of minutes.
 This is a good time to have a coffee. - Wait for three minutes after the MP WiFi led starts to flash to ensure that flashing process is complete.
+Some early MP devices may take quite a long time (10mins +) to load and flash.

-Sample MP Flash Session
+Sample MP Potato Flash Session

-\$ sudo potato-flash eth0 openwrt-atheros-root-rv238.squashfs openwrt-atheros-vmlinux-rv238.lzma

-Reading rootfs file openwrt-atheros-root-rv238.squashfs with 3801088 bytes ...
+\$ sudo potato-flash eth0 openwrt-atheros-root-rv238.squashfs openwrt-atheros-vmlinux-rv238.lzma Reading rootfs file openwrt-atheros-root-rv238.squashfs with 3801088 bytes ...
 Reading kernel file openwrt-atheros-vmlinux-rv238.lzma with 720896 bytes ...

-Note: The device has to be connected directly (not via switch/hub)

-Device detection in progress.
+Note: The device has to be connected directly (not via switch/hub) Device detection in progress.....

-<< Turn the power to the MP device ON at this point >>>
+<<< Turn the power to the MP device ON at this point >>>

-.....device detection: non-arp packet received...

-Peer MAC: 00:09:45:58:1c:e7 Peer IP: 192.168.1.184 Your MAC: 00:ba:be:ca:ff:ee Your IP: 192.168.1.0

-Connecting to Redboot bootloader

-WARNING: UNPLUGGING POWER WHILE FLASHING MIGHT DAMAGE THE BOOTLOADER

-HOWEVER: IF YOU SEE NOTHING SHOWING UP BENEATH THIS LINE

-FOR MORE THAN A MINUTE, START AGAIN...

-A flash size of 8 MB was detected.

-rootfs(0x006a0000) + kernel(0x00100000) + nvram(0x00000000) sums up to 0x007a0000 bytes

-Setting IP address...
+.....device detection: non-arp packet received..
+Peer MAC: 00:09:45:58:1c:e7 Peer IP: 192.168.1.184 Your MAC: 00:ba:be:ca:ff:ee Your IP: 192.168.1.0 Connecting to Redboot bootloader WARNING: UNPLUGGING POWER WHILE FLASHING MIGHT DAMAGE THE BOOTLOADER HOWEVER: IF YOU SEE NOTHING SHOWING UP BENEATH THIS LINE FOR MORE THAN A MINUTE, START AGAIN ...
+A flash size of 8 MB was detected. rootfs(0x006a0000) + kernel(0x00100000) + nvram(0x00000000) sums up to 0x007a0000 bytes Setting IP address...
 Initializing partitions...
 Now uploading kernel...
 Sending kernel, 1408 blocks...
 Flashing kernel...
 Loading rootfs...
 Sending rootfs, 7424 blocks...
 Flashing rootfs...
 Flashing process completed...
 Restarting device...